SiyiWanggou/Kinjal-Olig2-project/readme.md

 Link to Xi Huang Lab:https://lab.research.sickkids.ca/huang/

-This code repository is supportive for single cell RNAseq analysis of Olig2 project, which is collaborated with Peter Dirk lab.
+This code repository is supportive for single cell RNAseq analysis of Olig2 project, which is collaborated with Peter Dirks lab.

 ## **Introduction**